xVanTuring/electron-ssr/README.md

 [中文](./README-CN.md)

-`ShadowsocksR` is a cross-platform desktop client with support for Windows, MacOS and Linux.
+`ShadowsocksR` is a cross-platform desktop client with support for Windows, macOS and Linux.
 It is feature-rich, supports most of the features of the Windows version and has more user-friendly features.
 It is open source, is based on open source projects and gives back to the open source community.

 ## Note for Linux user